qd-seg/quickdraw/src/api/README.md

 - KEY_FILE=`<path to service account key.json>` *(./serviceAccountKeys.json)*
 - REPOSITORY=`<name of artifact registry repo>` *(models)*

-## Python Virtual Environment
+### Python Virtual Environment
 You should have already created a Python virtual environment and installed the required packages as described [here](/README.md).

-## Dockerizing a Model
+### Dockerizing a Model
-For testing purposes, a Dockerized model `organ-segmentation-model` is already available on Artifact Registry.
-Only follow the below instructions if you would like to create your own:
+A Dockerized model `organ-segmentation-model` is already available on radiology-b0759's Google Cloud Artifact Registry.
+Only follow the below instructions if you do not have access to that project, or if you would like to create your own:
 - Create Dockerfile with an ENTRYPOINT that is that python file ran to make predictions.
 Ex: `ENTRYPOINT ["python", "predict.py"]`
 - `predict.py` should take 1 required command-line argument, which is the name of the DICOM series that will be fed to the model
 - `predict.py` **MUST** take in inputs from `./images` and output to `./model_outputs`, relative to the directory that `predict.py` is stored (probably `/app/`)
 - `docker build -t <image-name>`

-To push the model to Registry, you can either do it directly:
+Your image should appear if you run `docker images`.
+If so, you can push it directly to Registry:
 - `python3 upload_model.py <image-name> --direct-push`

 Or, if you wish to save the image to a tarball first: